drug-design/course/docs/chapters/protein-structure.md

 #### Blurred Boundaries

-Note that not all helices and strands in a protein necessarily belong to a super-secondary element.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-structure/blurred-boundaries-89d7e96f'><i class='fa fa-play' aria-hidden='true'></i></button>Note that not all helices and strands in a protein necessarily belong to a super-secondary element.
 Although proteins include secondary and tertiary structures, they do not necessarily include super-secondary elements and domains.
 Furthermore, some elements (such as the 4-helix bundle) can be considered to be a super-secondary element or domain or the full tertiary structure, depending on the context.
 *[sar]: Structure-Activity Relationships (SAR) is the analysis of the relationships between chemical structure and biological activity.